shreyas2000/shreyas2000/README.md

 - ✨ Tensorflow
 - ✨ Computer Vision
 - ✨ Algorithms
-- ✨ ans much more..
+- ✨ and much more..

 ### - Hobbies :
 - ✨ Gaming